What is a Marriage Celebrant?

 Q. Who collects the Marriage Licence from the BDM office?

 A. Either one of the couple collects the Licences, checks that they are correct and then delivers everything to their Celebrant before the Marriage.
-I can also collect on your behalf, if you send the office a covering letter to do so.

 At the conclusion of the ceremony you will be handed a signed copy of one of the ‘Copy of Particulars of Marriage’ (BDM 45A) (your copy of the ‘Marriage Licence’).
 The other copy is returned to the issuing Registrar by your Marriage Celebrant.
 With this signed document your marriage is legally registered in New Zealand and it enables either the ‘Bride or the Groom’, to take the other’s name.